 The DSM works based on the principle that psychological symptoms can be objectively classified and observed in the same way as physical symptoms, so psychiatric illness can be diagnosed and studied as medical illnesses.
 Emil Kraepelin, one of the first psychiatrists, pioneered this idea- this is why systems like the DSM are sometimes described as neo-Kraepelinian methods.

 In Kraepelin’s time (1883), people were diagnosed haphazardly, based on the most obvious symptoms.
-Most doctors also believed in Unitary Psychosis, the idea all forms of mental illness were variants of one illness.
-Kraepelin instead worked by syndromes- patterns and trajectories of symptoms- and wrote an encyclopaedia of psychiatry containing many case histories and trajectories of specific syndromes and also promoted his diagnostic system.
+Most doctors also believed in Unitary Psychosis, the idea that all forms of mental illness were variants of one illness.
+Kraepelin instead worked using syndromes- patterns and trajectories of symptoms- and wrote an encyclopaedia of psychiatry which contained case histories and trajectories of specific syndromes and also promoted his diagnostic system.

 This is the masterlist of everything currently classified as a disorder or illness by the American Psychological Association (the creators/publishers of the DSM).
-The APA also decide what disorders cannot be diagnosed together, and what external factors can affect how valid a diagnosis is.
+The APA also decides what disorders cannot be diagnosed together, and which external factors can affect how valid a diagnosis is.

 To make a guess at a diagnosis, the psychiatrist will first see which DSM disorder most closely matches the patient’s displayed and volunteered symptoms.
 After that, the psychiatrist must then make sure the patient’s symptoms can’t be better explained by anything else.
-For example, if a patient complains of severe anxiety, the psychiatrist might find out that the patient drinks an unsafe amount of coffee; the overload of caffeine could be causing them anxiety, rather than it being due to an anxiety disorder.
+For example, if a patient complains of severe anxiety, the psychiatrist might find out that the patient drinks an unsafe amount of coffee; the overload of caffeine could be causing them anxiety, so this would need to be ruled out first.